 Organic molecules such as drugs are flexible, chiral, and irregularly shaped.
 They assemble in the solid state through a variety of weak interactions, ranging from hydrogen bonding to dispersive forces.
 As such, the assembly of organic molecules into solid-state structures involves weak intermolecular interactions that are significantly different from those that bind most inorganic solids together.
-Organic solid state chemistry requires methods of synthesis, characterization, and modeling that are distinct from those appropriate for inorganic solid state chemistry.
-Nonetheless, there are many features common to both organic and inorganic solid state chemistry, provides a natural interdisciplinary bridge to other disciplines, including physics, chemical engineering, and material science.
+Organic solid-state chemistry requires methods of synthesis, characterization, and modeling that are distinct from those appropriate for inorganic solid-state chemistry.
+Nonetheless, there are many features common to both organic and inorganic solids.
+Nucleation and crystal growth, which are important to both organic and inorganic solid-state chemistry, provides a natural interdisciplinary bridge to other disciplines, including physics, chemical engineering, and material science.
 Many organic materials exhibit optical, magnetic, electronic, and light emitting properties (see above), which also draw in other disciplines.
-Organic solid state chemistry requires methods of synthesis, characterization, and modeling that are distinct for inorganic solid state chemistry.
+Organic solid-state chemistry requires methods of synthesis, characterization, and modeling that are distinct from those appropriate for inorganic solid-state chemistry.
 For pharmaceutical applications, however, bioavailability, mechanical properties, purity, and crystal habit are critical properties.